vighneshiyer/vighneshiyer.com/content/research/eda-cad/ml_for_placement.md

 ### The Rebuttal

-Since the proliferation of applied ML in various problem domains, ML practitioners have often claimed an advantage, while not evaluating the SOTA algorithm.
+Since the proliferation of ML in various problem domains, ML practitioners have often claimed an advantage of their technique, while not fairly evaluating against the SOTA algorithm of that domain.
-In particular, RL papers don't always evaluate themselves against reasonable baselines, and when compared against a good baseline, the RL method comes out worse wrt compute efficiency.
+In particular, RL papers don't always evaluate themselves against reasonable baselines, and when compared against a good baseline, the RL method fares poorly or at least comparably to existing algorithms.
 This rebuttal claims that when traditional mixed placement algorithms are unconstrained and compared against the RL method, they come out ahead in terms of QoR, runtime, and required compute.

 The rebuttal starts off by clarifying the methodology used in the RL paper, pointing out 3 important facts: